70 Best Smart Travel Budget Tips and Hacks

 Some countries require an e-visa which you can get very quickly, but for most, you will need an actual visa which can take some time to be approved and delivered.

-Instead, try exploring a city during the day and return to your accommodation place before it gets dark outside.
+Instead, try exploring a city during a day and return to your accommodation place before it gets dark outside.
 But, again, your safety should be always your main priority.

 29. Use Google Maps to Get Around